 In 1963 Einar Hansen, who was a resident of Hólmavík of Norwegian origin, went out fishing in his boat.
 He found this big sea-turtle on Steingrímsfjörður bay and hauled it ashore in Hólmavík.
 It created quite a stir as sea-turtles (monsters) are not usually found in the cold ocean around Iceland.

 The ocean was really calm on that particular day, but the ocean is often calm in this area.
-By the boat they saw the sea-turtle but didn't realize straight away what it was.
+By the boat, they spotted the sea-turtle but didn't realize straight away what it was.
 They thought it might even be a barrel of rum!

 They managed to put a shark-hook in the sea-turtle's mouth and fastened it to the boat.
 A 25-minute-ride to Hólmavík took them an hour while carrying this heavy sea-turtle.